FormidableLabs/appr/README.md

 The final step is to enable [Travis CI](travis-ci.org) on your repository.
 Log into your Travis account, and turn on the build for your project in your Profile.

 After enabled, you'll be taken to your project build page.
 Before triggering the first build, you'll need to add a few secure environment variables to your build under `More options > Settings`:
  - `EXP_USERNAME` - Exponent username, under which to publish the review apps.
 Use your main account, or create a new one for review apps.
-All review apps will be unlisted, so only you can seen them in your app listings.
+All review apps will be unlisted, so only you can see them in your app listings.
  - `EXP_PASSWORD` - Exponent password for the publish user.
  - `GITHUB_USERNAME` - A user account you want to use for posting the review app links.
 Use your own, or create a new "bot" account and grant them access to your repo.
  - `GITHUB_TOKEN` - A [Personal API Token](https://github.com/blog/1509-personal-api-tokens) of the user with access to the repository.
 If the repository is private, the token needs to be granted the full `repo` scope.
 For public repositories, the `public_repo` scope is enough.